fatimaqais/daily-yoga/README.md

 This website was deployed to GitHub Pages.
 The steps to deploy are:
 - Log in to git hub
-- Go to the setting for the repository
+- Go to the setting for this repository.
+- Select pages in left hand navigation menu.
+- From the source dropdown, select main branch and then press save.
+- The site will be deployed now.
+It may take a few minutes to go live.